Shaxpy/AKoS_Audio_classifier/README.md

 ## Solution Overview

-The proposed solution leverages autoencoders, a type of neural network designed for unsupervised learning, to encapsulate crucial characteristics within acoustic signals associated with normal weld seams in AKoS.
+The proposed solution leverages autoencoders, a type of neural network designed for unsupervised learning.
 Autoencoders consist of an encoder and a decoder, with the primary objective of learning a compressed representation of input data.
+In the context of AKoS, this compressed representation captures essential features of acoustic signals associated with normal weld seams
+The proposed solution utilizes autoencoders, a neural network architecture tailored for unsupervised learning, to encapsulate crucial characteristics within acoustic signals associated with normal weld seams in AKoS.
 The workflow involves:

 1. **Data Understanding:**
    - Analyzing the frequency representation of acoustic signals through Power and Mel spectrograms for only the files associated with "**Microphone Gefell 1 = MK301, Amplification "32**"